This page was last significantly updated in August of 2015.

-I am a senior research scientist in the Brain group at Google.
+I am a staff research scientist in the Brain group at Google.
 Prior to this position I was a visiting scholar in Surya Ganguli's lab at Stanford University, and an academic resident at Khan Academy.
 I earned my PhD in 2012 in the Redwood Center for Theoretical Neuroscience at UC Berkeley, in Bruno Olshausen's lab.
 Prior to my PhD, I worked on Mars.

 I am interested in unsupervised learning, neuroscience, and artificial intelligence.
 Most of my projects involve working with intractable probabilistic models using concepts from dynamical systems and statistical physics.
 This ranges from using Ising models to uncover functional connectivity in the brain, to developing new ways of defining probability distributions in terms of diffusion processes.
 You can find brief descriptions of several current and recent projects on the Research Projects page.